 Hyatt loyalty status lasts for the remaining current calendar you earn the status level and all of the next calendar year.
 You will need to meet the minimum night, base point, or meeting/conference requirements each year to maintain your loyalty status.

-You get automatic Discoverist status each year when you own the World of Hyatt credit card.
+You get automatic Discoverist status each year when you own The World of Hyatt Credit Card.
 This status level can be sufficient if you’re a casual Hyatt patron.
-You can enjoy premium internet, free daily bottled water, and 2 pm late checkout on each stay.
+You can enjoy premium internet, free daily bottled water, and a 2 pm late checkout on each stay.